pagezero-dev/pagezero/README.md

 Additionally, every PR will trigger "preview deployment", so you would be able to access version of your app, for every PR.
 More about preview deployments: https://developers.cloudflare.com/pages/configuration/preview-deployments/.

 Database for preview deployments is shared.
 If you wish to reset it, you can manually trigger "Reset preview database" workflow in Github Actions.

+However, to make it all work, we need to go through a few setup steps...

+### Cloudflare services setup

+1. If you don't have [Cloudflare](https://www.cloudflare.com/) account yet, create one
+1. In Cloudflare dashboard, go to "Storage & Databases / D1 SQL Database"
+1. Create 2 databases: `<project-name>_production` and `<project-name>_preview`
+1. In Cloudflare dashboard, go to "Compute (Workers) / Workers & Pages"
+1. Create new "Pages" project, through "Create using direct upload" method, however do not upload any assets
+1. Once "Pages" project is created, open up the project from "Workers & Pages" list
+1. In "Settings" section, for "production" environment, create:
+   - The following variables:
+     - `APP_ENV=production`
+     - `DB_BINDING=DB_PRODUCTION`
+   - Bindings:
+     - [D1 database] `DB_PRODUCTION=<project-name>_production`
+1. In "Settings" section, for "preview" environment, create:
+   - The following variables:
+     - `APP_ENV=preview`
+     - `DB_BINDING=DB_PREVIEW`
+   - Bindings:
+     - [D1 database] `DB_PREVIEW=<project-name>_production`

+### Github actions setup